OutpostUniverse/OPHD/README.md

 https://www.microsoft.com/en-us/download/details.aspx?id=48145

 ### MacOS X Dependencies
 The only current build of OutpostHD is Windows but as I understand MacOS X development and program distribution, MacOS distributions come as a 'bundle' with all necessary dependencies packaged in.
+That stated, there aren't any official osX builds (yet) but we're working on it!

 ### Linux
 OutpostHD does build and run under Linux.
 Some of the contributing maintainers have been able to build and run OPHD on Arch Linux and Ubuntu Linux.
 No official Linux build is available yet but we're working on it!